josephong610/week7assignment/README.md

 | Dr. Kim       | Electrical & Computer Engineering| 2019      | 6              |
 | Dr. Chen      | Statistical Science             | 2020       | 5              |
 | Dr. Oneill    | Economics                       | 2021       | 4              |

+It seems that all of the professors here are quite experienced in their teaching.
 ---

 ### 9. Compare Students Using Set Operations